Published on

 Installed!

-Unrelated, but I do miss when laptops have LED status indicator.
+Unrelated, but I do miss when laptops have LED status indicators.

 laptop led

-After a few restart process.
-I finally can interact with the system.
+After a few restart processes, I finally can interact with the system.
 Below is the System Information and Activity Monitor.

 Ubuntu System Info